Build-Week-Spider-Graph/spider-graph-backend/README.md

 - Responds with graph data from all users.

-### GET Graph Data by user

-**In Progress**

-- Responds with graph data from the user alone.

-### GET Graph Data by graph id
+### GET Graph Data by graph id and username

 **GET** to `/api/graphs/:graphId`

 - Responds with graph data from one graph only, the one belonging to that id.
+This can only be accessed if the user that is logged in 'owns' the graph with that id.

 ### GET Area Data by graph id